WHAT IS OUR "DRY" MEMBRANE? WHAT ADVANTAGE DOES IT PROVIDE?

 Dry membranes can be integrity tested using air, but they can not be performance tested without losing the benefits summarized above.
 We handle the above disadvantage by doing sample testing and using statistics to give reasonable assurance of lot performance.
 The elements that are used in the wet testing procedure would be handled like standard product that does not need extended shelf life.
 The other disadvantage that comes with no wet testing is the transfer of that rinse time from our facility to the customer's facility.
 In the process of testing an element, it will typically have a minimum of 30 minutes flush time before data is taken.
 Low productivity elements need about that much time to rinse down to our minimum TDS rejection standards.
 High performance membrane equilibrates much faster, and does not present any unreasonable delay in reaching TDS standards.
 In practical terms, the high productivity spirals will not require any additional time over what is currently done to performance test a system.
 Low productivity elements may need 30 minutes more test time.
 Higher test pressures can lessen extended test time requirements, as well as lower TDS feed water or additional pre-rinse time.
 To summarize disadvantages:

-• MORE RESISTANCE TO FREEZING
+LONGER SHELF LIFE MORE RESISTANCE TO FREEZING